Wells Fargo

 Bullish

-- Strong Profitability and ROE: The bank maintains robust profitability with a net margin of 16.85% in Q4 2025 and a Return on Equity (ROE) of 11.78%.
-This demonstrates efficient capital allocation and resilient earnings power despite a challenging interest rate environment.
+- Strong Profitability and Margins: Wells Fargo maintains robust profitability with a net margin of 17.25% and a gross margin of 64.45% in Q4 2025.
+Its Return on Equity (ROE) of 11.78% demonstrates efficient capital use, providing a solid earnings foundation as it exits its regulatory constraints.

 Bearish